godofgeeks23/python-LMDC/submission/README.md

 Instructions -

     1. Place the elf files in the 'elfs' folder.
-    2. It is advisable to run 'cleaner.py' to remove the files that are not ELF files or are invalid/corrupted.
-        To run the cleaner.py, run the following command: python cleaner.py
-    3. Run the following command to run the script: python LMDC_test.py elfs
+    2. Run the following command to run the script: python LMDC_test.py elfs
-    4. The output is stored as result.csv in the current directory.
+    3. The output is stored as result.csv in the current directory.

 Notes -